-Late spring: Wash the deck
+Late Spring: Wash the Deck

 TIP: For a makeshift extension that’s a real knee-saver, try pushing the handle of your putty knife into a length of 1¼-inch PVC pipe.
 Some putty knives squeeze right in.
 Or buy a pole-type groove and crevice cleaner.

-Once the decking is cleaned, tackle the railing.
-Working from the bottom up, apply the cleaner, scrub, and then rinse.
+TIP: To clean wood railings: Working from the bottom up, apply the cleaner, scrub, and then rinse.
 Working from the top down splatters the cleaning solution onto dry wood where it can double-bleach the surface, leaving marks that don’t go away when the lower area is washed.
 Working from the bottom up means you’ll be splattering onto a wet surface where the cleaner is diluted, leaving no marks.

-For composite decks, use a cleaner specifically formulated for use on composite material.
-Scrub with a soft brush.
+- Composite deck: Scrub with a soft brush.
 Do not use a pressure washer — it can permanently damage the decking and will void any warranty.
 Remove rust and leaf stains with a deck brightener containing oxalic acid.

-Late spring: Seal the deck
+Late Spring: Seal the Deck

 Sealers and stains are available at home improvement centers for about $30/gallon — enough to cover 250 sq. ft. of decking.
 Your finish options include: